Cannonball Baker Sea-to-Shining-Sea Memorial Trophy Dash

-The Cannonball Baker Sea-To-Shining-Sea Memorial Trophy Dash, widely known as the Cannonball Baker or Cannonball Run, was an unofficial, unsanctioned automobile race run five times in the 1970s from New York City and Darien, Connecticut, on the East Coast of the United States to the Portofino Inn in the Los Angeles suburb of Redondo Beach, California.
+The Cannonball Baker Sea-to-Shining-Sea Memorial Trophy Dash, widely known as the Cannonball Baker or Cannonball Run, was an unofficial, unsanctioned automobile race run five times in the 1970s from New York City and Darien, Connecticut, on the East Coast of the United States to the Portofino Inn in the Los Angeles suburb of Redondo Beach, California.
 The Cannonball Run races have additionally inspired numerous contemporary efforts by independent teams to set the record time for the route, known as the Cannonball Run Challenge.
+The races were named after Erwin Baker.

 Conceived by car magazine writer and auto racer Brock Yates and fellow Car and Driver editor Steve Smith, the first run was not a competitive race as only one team was running.
 The run was intended both as a celebration of the United States Interstate Highway System and as a protest against strict traffic laws coming into effect at the time.
 Another motivation was the fun involved, which showed in the tongue-in-cheek reports in Car and Driver and other auto publications worldwide.
-The initial cross-country run was made by Yates; his son, Brock Yates, Jr.; Steve Smith; and friend Jim Williams beginning on May 3, 1971, in a 1971 Dodge Custom Sportsman van called the "Moon Trash II."
+The initial cross-country run was made by Yates; his son, Brock Yates Jr.; Steve Smith; and friend Jim Williams beginning on May 3, 1971, in a 1971 Dodge Custom Sportsman van called the "Moon Trash II".

 The race was run four more times: November 15, 1971; November 13, 1972; April 23, 1975; and April 1, 1979.

 Car and Driver magazine detailed the November 1971 running in its March 1972 issue.
 That article was reprinted to represent the 1970s on the magazine's 50th anniversary in 2005.
 A remarkable effort was made by American racing legend Dan Gurney, winner of the 1967 24 hours of Le Mans.
 He won the second Cannonball in a Sunoco blue Ferrari 365 GTB/4 Daytona.
 Gurney said, "At no time did we exceed 175 mph."
 He and Brock Yates as co-driver took 35 hours 54 minutes to travel 2863 mi at an average of approximately 80 mi/h while collecting one fine.
 Snow in the Rocky Mountains slowed them down considerably.

 In 1972 the team of Steve "Yogi" Behr, Bill Canfield, and Fred Olds won in a Cadillac Coupe de Ville, the first American car to win a Cannonball.